Menu

 • Do you ever experience strong cravings or urges to drink?

-• Have you ever failed to do what was expected of you because of your drinking?
+• Have you ever failed to fulfill your responsibilities because of your alcohol consumption?

 • Do you keep drinking despite it causing problems in your relationships?